 Representing, promoting and developing co-operative housing in Ireland.

-Since our foundation in 1973, CHI has supported the delivery of over 7,000 homes through home-ownership, shared ownership and social rented co-operatives.
-With our membership of democratically controlled local co-operatives, we now manage over 4,000 homes across Ireland.
+Since our foundation in 1973, CHI has supported the delivery of almost 7,500 homes through home-ownership, shared ownership and social rented co-operatives.
+With our membership of democratically controlled local co-operatives, we now manage almost 4,500 homes across Ireland.

 Do you work for a developer or a local authority?
 Learn more about partnering with CHI to deliver new homes.

 Interested in how to get a CHI home or how to set up a co-operative?
 Learn more about the process.